IntersectAustralia/intersect-training-theme/courses/_course001/modules/03-yaml-frontmatter.md

 ```
 --
 layout: course-home                                     # This sets the layout to be used
 show-in-navbar: true                                    # Determine whether to show this page in the navigation bar in the site header
 short-title: "Home"                                     # Set the text to appear in the nav bar
 title: Introduction to the Theme Structure              # This will appear in title font at the top of the page
+author-rev: "By Dr Who | 16 Jul 2125"      # Add author and revision details
+show-author-rev: true                                   # Determine whether or not show to show author/revision details below the course home title
 show-outline-table: true                                # Determine whether to show an outline table at the end of the page content
 ---
 ```